Top Salespeople Are NOT Magical Creatures

 - And when it comes to compensation, their commission check is huge, that is, commission on revenue even if it wasn’t very profitable.

 Have you seen these magical creatures?
-Or companies treat salespeople like magical creatures?
+Or companies that treat salespeople like magical creatures?
 Problem is, sales isn’t magic.
 It is work.

 Methodical Effort, not Magical